 Let’s start with the most important: setting up your account with both Analytics options.

 Don’t make the transition more difficult than it needs to be.
 When you have both versions of Analytics, you get the best of both worlds: the benefit of data accumulation in GA4, but no interruptions to your current Universal Analytics reporting processes.

-Fortunately, there’s a Google Analytics wizard that can help with GA4 setup specifically.
+Fortunately, a Google Analytics wizard can help with GA4 setup specifically.
 Here’s how you get there:

 - Open up your current Google Analytics account.

 - Open up your Universal Analytics property.